saffa-zafirah/disaster_data_cleaning_analysis/README.md

 ![Alt_text](https://github.com/saffa-zafirah/disaster_data_cleaning_analysis/blob/main/issue%20log.jpg)

 # Steps
+1. Checking and removing any duplicates
+   Tool used: IF functions to show duplicated row count.
+Or directly click "remove duplicates".
+   =IF(COUNTIFS(A:A;A3;B:B;B3;C:C;C3;...)>1;"Duplicate";"Unique")

+   Outputs and Insights:
+   - from 28.773 records of disasters, 329 duplicate records.
+28.444 unique values remain.

-1. Changing disaster type into some categories
+2. Changing disaster type into some categories
    Tool used: IF function and pivot table
    - Klimatologi (cuaca ekstrem, kekeringan)
    - Hidrologi (banjir)
    - Meteorologi (karhutla, tanah longsor, puting beliung)